fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 Picks a rectangular region of tiles from the tile map itself and turns them into the current brush.
 Hold shift to add additional rectangular regions to the brush.
 Hold alt to drag the currently selected tiles and move them to a different location in the tile map.
-Could be activated using `1` key or by clicking the button with pipette icon.
+Activate it using the `1` key or by clicking the button with pipette icon.

 ### Rectangular Fill Tool